ox-it/maps-tiles/README.md

 TileMill UI is served on port 80, tiles are served on port 8080.

-To run Fabric commands you need to set up two environment variables: `MAPS_HOST` (hostname of the server to SSH) and `MAPS_USER` (your user name on the server).
+To run **Fabric** commands you need to set up two environment variables:

+* `MAPS_HOST` (hostname of the server to SSH)
+* `MAPS_USER` (your user name on the server).

+Use the following syntax to set an environment variable:

+    export NAME=VALUE

 ## Authentication for TileMill web interface

-user // pass
+It is using HTTP Basic Auth, default username/password are: `user` / `pass`.

+## Initial setup for a new user

+Once logged-in to the server, you should add your `.gitconfig` to the root of your user directory.

+Also run the following **Fabric** command to "attach" your user to PostGIS:

+    fab server init

-## Update commands
+## Update OpenStreetMap data

-You need `fabric` to run commands on the server (using a virtualenv, it is recommended to `pip install -r requirements.txt`).
+You need **Fabric** to run commands on the server (using a virtualenv, it is recommended to `pip install -r requirements.txt`).

-You should run:
- * `fab server download_osm_oxf` to download the latest dump from OpenStreetMap for Oxfordshire
+First, download the latest dump from OpenStreetMap for Oxfordshire:
- * `fab server populate_osm` to feed PostGIS with the latest dump from OpenStreetMap

-## Initial setup for an user

-Once logged-in to the server, you should add your .gitconfig to the root of your user directory.
+    fab server download_osm_oxf

+Then you should populate the PostGIS database with the dump:

+    fab server populate_osm

-## Workflow for working with
+## Workflow for working with Tilemill and git

-After having done some changes, you should run `fab server tilemill_to_git` to copy the project files from the workspace (TileMill) to the git repository.
+After having done some changes, you should run the following command to copy the project files from the workspace (TileMill) to the git repository:

+    fab server tilemill_to_git

-Using SSH, do `cd /srv/tilemill/maps-tiles` to navigate to the git repository; you can now use all the git commands (i.e. `commit`, `branch` etc)
+Using SSH, navigate to `/srv/tilemill/maps-tiles` to navigate to the git repository; you can now use all the git commands (i.e. `commit`, `branch` etc)

-## Note on git / github using HTTPS
+### Using git / GitHub with HTTPS

 You will notice fairly quickly that you will need to enter your username/password quite often when doing `git push` and `git pull`, that is because we are using HTTPS, various techniques exist to reduce this issue: https://stackoverflow.com/questions/5343068/is-there-a-way-to-skip-password-typing-when-using-https-github

 ## Deploying tiles

-Deploying the tiles to a server is done by running: `fab tiles deploy_tiles:/local/path/to.mbtiles`
+Deploying the tiles to a server is done by running the **Fabric** command:

+    fab tiles deploy_tiles:/local/path/to.mbtiles

 It expects en environment variable `TILES_HOST` containing `host:port`, your public SSH key should have been deployed to `/srv/tiles/.ssh/authorized_keys` first.